TanNguyen20/data-proccessing/README.md

 # Multi-AI Provider Data Processing Project

 This project provides a flexible framework for processing data from various sources using multiple AI providers (OpenAI, Google Gemini, and xAI).
+It includes a FastAPI-based API for easy integration and data processing capabilities.

 ## Features